 Measurements were taken at baseline and 36 months through interviews conducted at the subjects' place of residence.
 Subjects were contacted at 18 months, when address and phone numbers were updated.

-- Anthropometric measures as measured by height, weight, and body mass index
+- Anthropometric measures as measured by height, weight, and BMI

 - Body composition as measured by arm circumference, biceps and triceps skinfold thickness, arm muscle circumference, corrected arm muscle circumference, waist circumference and hip circumference